Popular Diets Reviewed by Dietitians and Nutritionists

 Many popular diets exist today.
 Some are approved by healthcare organizations, while many others fall under the fad diet umbrella and, at the time of writing, are not backed by regulated health professionals.
 Our team of registered dietitians and nutritionists has sifted through the evidence, including relevant studies and research, and put together a list of popular diet reviews.
 Each diet analysis includes the origin of the diet, associated health benefits and drawbacks, important considerations, and the verdict of our dietitians and nutritionists: recommended or rejected.

-But, before we get to the popular diet reviews by our team of nutritional practitioners, let’s first examine the reasons why people diet.
+But, before we get to the popular diet reviews by our nutritional practitioners, let’s first examine the reasons why people diet.

 Why do people diet?